 As recent as May 2017, the Tennessean reported its’ statistics on poverty and hunger.
 The report found that 18.9% of Nashvillians live in poverty — a higher rate than Tennessee (17.9%) and the nation (15.9%).
 According to a recent Feeding America study, an estimated 49 million Americans are food insecure, including more than 1 million Tennesseans.

-1 in 4 children in Tennessee face hunger every day.
+1 in 4 children in Tennessee faces hunger every day.

 Many middle and high school students across the state and nation aren’t reading at a proficient level.
-More than 70% of Tennessee’s eighth-graders read at or below the basic level of proficiency for that grade, according to a report by the Tennessee Comptroller’s Offices of Research and Education Accountability.
+According to a report by the Tennessee Comptroller's Offices of Research and Education Accountability, more than 70% of Tennessee’s eighth-graders read at or below the basic level of proficiency for that grade.

 Families throughout America and abroad often face sudden emergencies with no immediate or real way out.
 We seek to help impact their successful transition and total life care.
-The LifeCare programs focuses on providing a range of aide to individuals and families that helps manage everyday crisis and whole life success
+The LifeCare programs focus on providing a range of aid to individuals and families that help manage everyday crises and whole life success.

 The purpose of the #HopeForHaiti Initiative is to provide sustainable resources and services to the region of Haiti, currently the poorest country in the Western Hemisphere, with close to 60% of the population living under the national poverty line; therefore, aiding in the prevention and elimination of human suffering to the Haitian region.

-Did you know that there are homeless children in our schools.
+Did you know that there are homeless children in our schools?
 The New Direction CDC is an official partner to the Rutherford County ATLAS Program.
-We provide 'weekend' food bags, free tutoring, Christmas toys, and community resources to the ATLAS Program families through our AT LAST HOPE FOR STUDENTS PROGRAM.
+We provide 'weekend' food bags, free tutoring, Christmas toys, and community resources to the ATLAS Program families through our Hope Program.